IMO 2020: Are We Ready?

 Availability of Compliant Fuel

-Various refineries have indicated that they would be using different refining and blending techniques to produce new blends of LSFOs to meet the market demands.
+Various refineries are currently using different refining and blending techniques to produce new blends of LSFOs to meet the market demands.
 These new stocks of fuel are currently unknown to the market and it is not inconceivable that this may increase disputes around fuel stability and compatibility.

 Given the possible introduction of a vast range of blended LSFOs, there is also a heightened risk of incidents arising out of bad bunkers.
 Early identification of characteristics of the fuels from suppliers may assist in minimising the scope for dispute.
 In addition, Owners and Charterers should specifically consider: